 • Proper Ergonomics: Imagine your workspace as a puzzle, and you’re arranging the pieces for a perfect fit.
 Ensuring proper ergonomics at work and home is like finding the right pieces to create a comfortable and pain-free environment.

 • Pain Medications: Consider over-the-counter pain relievers as your trusty sidekick.
 They’re there to provide temporary relief, just like a friend offering a helping hand when you’re in a tough spot.
-However, use them as directed, as relying on them too heavily can be like leaning on your friend for every little problem.
+However, use them as directed, as relying too heavily on them can be like leaning on your friend for every little problem.

 By understanding these ICD-10 codes, knowing what to expect during a doctor’s visit, and implementing home management strategies, you can take charge of your neck pain and work towards a pain-free life.